Master Morihei Ueshiba O'Sensei - Founder of Aikido

-The International Aiki Peace Week allows members of the Aikido Community to take part in the global celebration of peace, and to offer Morihei Ueshiba O'Sensei's remarkable vision to the wider world.
+The International Aiki Peace Week allows members of the Aikido community to take part in the global celebration of peace, and to offer Morihei Ueshiba's remarkable vision to the wider world.

 This gives us, at the Arun Aikido Club, a unique opportunity to increase public awareness of Aikido as a joyful practice of harmony, compassion, and non-violence.
 We offer unique classes to the community that teach aiki principles to manage conflict and prevent violence.

 All training fees and donations for the International Aiki Peace Week will be sent to Aiki Extensions who organise the events.
 They are a non-profit organisation founded in 1998, and dedicated to passing on and applying aiki principles outside of traditional martial arts training.

 Members have applied Aiki principles in such areas as business, bodywork, psychotherapy, teaching, mediation, conflict resolution, and sports.

 who founded the Arun Aikido Club in 1992, is a full member of Aiki Extensions and is committed to offering the community the

 Arun Aikido Club Dojo